JasperFx/marten/docs/devops/devops.md

 Note that this is just a shell project that does not contain any classes or code.
 But some prefer to be able to see the migrations scripts from within the solution.
 The project directory will contain a folder that contains the SQL scripts for the database migrations: `src\Migrations\scripts\up`

-The dockerfile for the migration project does not build anything but uses Grade:
+The dockerfile for the migration project does not build anything but uses [grate](https://erikbra.github.io/grate/):

 ```dockerfile
 FROM erikbra/grate:1.5.4 as migrations